-So you are all ready for your overseas voluntary placement.
-You’ve got your flights booked, travel insurance sorted, but there is one big problem most volunteers face: What to pack?
-Based on our experiences we created the ultimate pack list for your next volunteer abroad stay!
+So you’re ready to volunteer abroad.
+You’ve got your flights booked, and travel insurance sorted, but there’s one problem.
+What on earth to pack when volunteering abroad?
+Don’t worry, we’ve got you covered.
+Based on our experience, we’ve created the ultimate pack list for your upcoming volunteer adventure!

 There is only one way to find out what you really need when travelling: trying, trying, trying!

-When it comes to clothing, bringing comfortable clothes you can layer is always a good idea.
-Here are the essentials you will always need:
+When it comes to clothing, bring comfortable clothes you can layer.
+Here are our clothing essentials:

 - a pair of trekking shoes